 The layout creates some additional designs and star patterns.
 You could use my design as a base and let your imagination run wild.

-You can find my Poinsettia Pop Throw Quilt pattern for sale by following either link for My Patterns or My Shop.
+You can find my Poinsettia Pop Throw Quilt pattern for sale by following the link for My Patterns.

 Thanks for checking it out!
 Tag me on Instagram, I would love to see your version!